VivekDhanwada/nsw-opal-sql-analysis/spain-euro-2024/README.md

 ### Passing Network

-The centre forward was not a central passing node.
+The centre forward was not a primary passing hub.
 Spain completed 4,335 passes across the tournament, ranking second only to England.
 The passing network was dominated by a defensive and central midfield spine: Laporte (482), Rodri (431), Fabián Ruiz (424), Cucurella (365), and Le Normand (344) were the five highest-volume passers.
 Thirty-five strong passing combinations (35+ passes between a pair) were identified.
 Yamal and Nico Williams appeared as peripheral nodes, receiving possession in advanced areas rather than participating heavily in build-up circulation.

 ## Project Structure